Peter-van-Tol/LiteX-CNC/README.md

 - HostMot2 (MESA card driver) as the structure of the driver has been adopted.

 ## Quick start
-LitexCNC can be installed using pip (the pre-release is only available on https:/test.pypi.org):
+LitexCNC can be installed using pip:
 ```shell
 pip install litexcnc[cli]
 ```